Adam Silver

 Adam Silver (born April 25, 1962) is an American lawyer and sports executive who is serving as the fifth and current commissioner of the National Basketball Association (NBA).
 He joined the NBA in 1992 and has held various positions within the league, becoming chief operating officer and deputy commissioner under his predecessor and mentor David Stern in 2006.
 When Stern retired in 2014, Silver was named commissioner.

-During Silver's tenure, the league has continued to grow economically and globally, especially in China.
+During his tenure, Silver has gained praise for growing the game economically and globally, especially in China.
+Critics claim the quality of the game has suffered.

 Silver made headlines in 2014 for forcing Donald Sterling to sell the Los Angeles Clippers, after banning Sterling for life from all NBA games and events when private recordings of him making racist remarks were made public.

 Early life and education

 Silver was born into a Jewish-American family.
 His father Edward Silver (1921–2004) was a lawyer who specialized in labor law and was a senior partner at the law firm Proskauer Rose.
 Silver grew up in Rye, New York, a northern suburb of New York City in Westchester County.
 He attended Rye High School and graduated in 1980.

 After high school, Silver went to Duke University.
 He was a member of the Phi Delta Theta fraternity, and graduated in 1984 with a Bachelor of Arts degree in political science.
 Silver worked from 1984 to 1985 as a legislative aide to Les AuCoin, who was a member of the U.S. House of Representatives.
 Silver then attended the University of Chicago Law School, graduating in 1988 with a J.D. degree.

 After law school, Silver spent a year as a law clerk for Judge Kimba Wood of the U.S. District Court for the Southern District of New York.
 He then joined the law firm of Cravath, Swaine & Moore as an associate.